AsterTrack/AsterTrack_Documentation/docs/room_setup.md

 Picking the camera locations carefully can minimise the complicated runs you have to do.

 #### Room Features
-Look out for room features that may be used to either facilitate mounting or hide the cable runs: <br>
+Look out for room features that may be used to either facilitate mounting or hide the cable runs:

 - Curtain tracks for both mounting (if flat) and guiding the cable runs
 - Baseboards or other moldings to hide the cable runs
 - Very Tall furniture to mount ontop of (though you may loose effective vertical tracking volume if not mounted as high as possible)